 These two cards are very similar to one another in many ways, each making an excellent choice for a company card.
 However, there are some notable differences between them, meaning that one card is likely a better choice for you.

-Let’s take a look at both the Chase Ink Business Preferred and Business Gold Rewards card from American Express and see how they compare.
+Let’s take a look at both the Chase Ink Business Preferred and Business Gold card from American Express and see how they compare.

 Your business probably spends a fair amount of money each year.
 Between office supplies, phone and internet services, and even marketing and advertising, some serious reoccurring fees can be charged to your credit card.